Here are the states Americans are moving to — and the states they are ditching

 "This population shift paints a clear picture: People left high-tax, high-cost states for lower-tax, lower-cost alternatives," wrote policy analyst Janelle Fritts in a blog post earlier this month.

-Still, taxes may play just a small part in a family's decision to move.
+Still, taxes may play just a small part in a family's decision to move, since states with higher taxes tend to have an overall higher cost of living.
 More affordable housing and plentiful jobs could be more of a draw, according to a new analysis of New York migration patterns from the Fiscal Policy Institute.
 Last year, almost 300,000 people left New York state.

 People who move out of New York state typically save 15 times more from lower housing costs than from tax savings, the new analysis found.